42tm/wfind/README.md

 wfind
 =====
-Look for files whose contents match the specified regular expression (regex).
+wfind is a library providing the function to look for files whose contents match the specified regular expression (regex).

+The library is in `lib/`, and a simple program that uses this library is `main.cpp`.

 ## Build